-A hit is a serialized malicious request (original malicious request and metadata added by the WAF node).
+A hit is a serialized malicious request (original malicious request and metadata added by the filtering node).
 For example:

 An attack is a single hit or multiple hits that have the same attack type, parameter with the attack vector, and the address they are sent to.
 Hits may come from the same or different IP addresses and have different value of the attack vector within one attack type.

 An example of an attack including a single hit:

 An example of an attack including many hits:

 An attack vector is a path or means by which a hacker can gain access to a network resource to deliver a payload.

 A vulnerability is an error made due to negligence or inadequate information when building or implementing a web application that can lead to an information security risk.

 The information security risks are: